 Tomato Paste with Capsicum and Fresh Herbs

 As summer ends there is usually a point in time where you hit a stage of complete overwhelm.
 A walk around the garden is almost dreaded – being in the garden is not dreaded, but the brain power required to come up with yet another way of using the garden bounty that your family will eat can be challenging.
 If you have ever felt like this you may be pleased to know that my new book Grow Just One Thing – The first step in a fresh food journey is not just about how to grow your own fresh food.
 It is filled with menu planning tips for dealing with abundant garden harvests, as well as tips on how to maximise the ingredients you have and balance them with your families likes and dislikes.
-Be sure to pre-order your signed copy at a special price here until 15th March only.

 Do you use Instagram?
 I love it!
 You can find me there as @kyrstie_afl Instagram is a lovely friendly place to hang out and admire the gardens, cooking and “goings on” of others with similar interests.
 The reason I’m mentioning it is because about a week ago on Instagram someone mentioned that they were making tomato paste and it made a light bulb go off for me.
 Our tomato harvests are regularly used to make tomato sauce, chutney and lots of dried tomatoes in the dehydrator.
 I also make passata each year but not from my own tomatoes.
 This year I was keen to try something new, particularly as my freezer is full with no space to add more dehydrated tomatoes.